MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages-for-reports.md

 |[AboutTextML Property](properties/devenv-abouttextml-property.md)|Specifies the multi-language version of the text for a teaching tip on the report. |
 |[ContextSensitiveHelpPage Property](properties/devenv-contextsensitivehelppage-property.md)| Specifies the help topic to show when the user presses Help in the UI.
 Note that the help server on which this help topic is located, must be defined in the app.json file. |

-By default, a request page is displayed, unless the [UseRequestPage](properties/devenv-userequestpage-property.md) is set to `false`; then the report will immediately.
+By default, a request page is displayed, unless the [UseRequestPage](properties/devenv-userequestpage-property.md) is set to `false`; then the report will immediately run.
 In this case, end users can't cancel the report.
 It's still possible to cancel the report, but some pages may print.

 By default, without having set anything else, a request page will always display the following buttons: